-SCCM Console Slowness Issues How to Fix SQL Query Timeout Configuration Manager ConfigMgr
+SCCM Console Slowness Issues and How to Fix SQL Query Timeout Configuration Manager

-He is an expert in SCCM/ConfigMgr with several years of SCCM and System Center experience.
+He is an expert in SCCM/ConfigMgr and has several years of experience in SCCM and system center.
 I will let Kannan C S explain his experience in detail.

 Patch My PC

-In this blog post, I will provide a quick overview of best practices we SCCM/ConfigMgr admins have to take care of before and after the SQL Server 2014 or 2016 migrations.
-This also covers guidelines on troubleshooting issues the issues as SQL query timed out and SCCM/ConfigMgr console slowness.
+This blog post will briefly overview the best practices SCCM/ConfigMgr admins must follow before and after the SQL Server 2014 or 2016 migrations.
+This also covers guidelines on troubleshooting issues such as SQL query timeout and SCCM/ConfigMgr console slowness.

-Microsoft Recommends the below compatibility level for SQL Server when SCCM DB is running with this SQL instance
+Microsoft recommends the compatibility level below for SQL Server when SCCM DB runs with this SQL instance.

 SQL Server VersionSupport compatibility level valuesRecommended compatibility level for ConfigMgr/SCCM